redwoodaero/dime-volley-tools/publications/research_questions.md

 * There are two questions that are interesting here:
   * Are service error rate and (non-error) service outcomes correlated?
 In other words, is there a quantity that can be measured as "serve aggressiveness"?
   * If so, what is the optimal (i.e. resulting in the most points) service error rate?
+* Can serve aggressiveness by quantified?
+  * Height above net (think of this as a normal distribution, what aim point do you want to get N% of the served balls over the net)
+  * Time to reach net (how hard hit, how close to the net contacted)
+  * Float/topspin
+  * Height of contact

 ## Physics of the serve